weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

+- Add burstnumber property.

+- Turns out not all cameras support shutterspeed2, avialablephotos.
+  - I'll have to make a map for fraction shutter string shutterspeed.
+  - Or make a branch of libgphoto2 to add these props to the Z8 camera.

 - Loading a camera sequence that fails, is not fed back to UI

 - Add message about when it's okay to turn off camera